MariaHelenaH/WebDesign_Training/README.md

 - Aufgabe 3)  Add 2 divs into the BODY.

 - Aufgabe 4) Investigate what is Bootstrap? and How to Use it? and create a separate repository for one practical example.
+- (you can find many free courses about web dev and bootstrap in this site : https://www.udemy.com/)